kazunori279/CPU32/README.md

            <- 0x7efc : stack
     0x7f00 -- 0x7fff : global

-              0x7f00 : to display result on LED
-              0x7ff0 : to input params from sw3 - sw0
+              0x7f00 : to display a value on LED 0x7ff0 : to input params from sw3 - sw0

+### LED modes

+LED display to show $7ff0, PC or registers

+    sw9:   off = $7ff0,     on = PC or registers
+    sw8:   off = PC,        on = reg
+    sw7:   off = low bits,  on = high bits
+    sw6-5: not used
+    sw4-0: register address

 ## License